-Monitoring at corporate level Approach to setting and monitoring targets and/or goals Row 1 Company- wide targets and goals Business level specific targets and/or goals Site/facility specific targets and/or goals specific goals monitored Guided by our refreshed materiality assessment, the sustainability cross-functional team reviews Conagra Brands overall sustainability strategy, target/goal setting, programming and reporting priorities at a company level.
+targets Monitoring at corporate level Approach to setting and monitoring targets and/or goals 1 wide targets and goals Goals are monitored at the corporate level Guided by our refreshed materiality assessment, the sustainability cross-functional team reviews Conagra Brands overall sustainability strategy, target/goal setting, programming and reporting priorities at a company level.
 Our approach to setting targets/goals is based on industry research, a comparison to peers and current water usage.
-Conagra Brands set a 2020 intensity-based water reduction target to reduce water use per unit of production by 20%.
 Beginning in FY12, Conagra Brands set site specific water use intensity reduction targets.
 That year we begin to measure and track water use per pound of production.
 For each of our manufacturing facilities, we track direct water use on a monthly basis, charting progress towards site-specific, year-over-year reduction goals that are set as part of the annual planning process.
 Having a very diverse product portfolio, there's a wide range of water used to prepare different foods.
 Therefore, our facilities water use reduction goals vary based on opportunity.
-For example, some of the foods we make - such as peanut butter-require very little process water.
+For example, some of the foods we make - such as peanut butter- require very little process water.
 Others are much more water intensive, either in actual food preparation or sanitation requirements.
 This kind of insight allows us to make strategic decisions about where and how we focus our resources.
-The progress is monitored and communicated monthly to internal stakeholders by the corporate sustainability team in our Supply Chain organization.
-We report progress towards annual water use reduction goals to our operations leadership team as part of the period review, along with other sustainability metrics.
+The progress is monitored and communicated monthly to internal stakeholders by the corporate sustainability metrics.
 Progress towards these goals is included in operations leadership and plant management performance appraisals.